SJD16/Raspberry-Pi-Color-Based-Autonomous-Car/README.md

 This behavior simulates an **intelligent vehicle** following basic driving rules, similar to a real-world traffic light system.

+## How It Works
+    📸 Camera Input: Captures real-time video of the track.
+    🎨 Color Detection:
+        🟢 Green at the top → Move forward
+        🔴 Red at the top → Stop
+        ⚪ White line detected at left → Turn left
+        ⚪ White line detected at right → Turn right
+    ⚡ Motor Control: The Raspberry Pi processes this information and sends commands to the L293D motor driver to control the car’s movement.

 ## 🛠️ Features
 - ✅ **Color-based decision-making** (Green = Go, Red = Stop)
 - ✅ **Real-time image processing** with OpenCV